“`html

 Mixpanel: The Feature-for-Feature Competitor

-PostHog: The Open-Source All-in-One Platform
+PostHog: Open-Source All-in-One Solution

-Heap: Automatic Event Tracking and Retroactive Analysis
+Heap: Automatic Event Tracking Without Code

 Pendo: Product Analytics Plus User Engagement